valflrt/smarticles-fork/README.md

 >
 > – from the [original repository](https://github.com/hunar4321/life_code)

-It was originally created by [ChevyRay](https://github.com/ChevyRay) and improved by valflrt.
+It was originally created by [ChevyRay](https://github.com/ChevyRay) and reworked by valflrt.
 Here is a preview of what the app does:

 https://github.com/user-attachments/assets/26b3be2e-b9ab-4b1f-b0f3-838d1722f2d9